saradhicheerala/database-/README.md

     - knowing while using SQLCMD instead of GUI (like SSMS ide)permissions ,path and environment setup (according requirements of project)

   2-handling multiple fomats of databases ex .csv , .xlsv , .sql , .bak
+day 2

 4.Quering of data
   -now using simple select cmd just to explore the dataset and retrieve the data by loading 5.1.how to connect with databases ,building conncections on various servers (local , remote ,cloud and multiple databases from various servers)

-  2.Handling of various datasets formats to work with them in the sql workbench
+  2.Handling of various datasets formats to work with them in the sql workbench using connect in ssms then following corresponding method for local ,remote ,cloud databases.

+quering -it is process and knowing structure of writing and template for quality code improvement. practice queries
+1.